 All living things and organic matter are known as biomass.
-The energy released from biomass when it is eaten, burnt or converted into fuels is called biomass energy.
-This includes wood, wood waste, straw, manure, sugar cane, and many other by-products.
+The energy released from biomass when it is eaten, burned, or converted into fuels is called biomass energy.
+This includes wood, wood waste, straw, manure, sugarcane, and many other by-products.

 Where can you find biomass?

 Biomass fuel can be found all around us – even your poop!

 How is it made into electricity?

 Biomass can be burned to heat water and produce steam.
 This steam propels the blades of a turbine.
 This is attached to a generator, which produces electricity.